 Question Security Answer Sometimes when I try to log in, I receive a message that states my "login is incorrect" even though I am sure I am entering the correct username and password.
 Why is this?
 There is a session-specific ID that is sent out each time you begin to log into CC-SG.
 This ID has a time-out feature, so if you do not log into the unit before the time-out occurs, the session ID becomes invalid.
 Performing a Shift-Reload refreshes the page from CC-SG, or you may close the current browser, open a new browser, and log in again.
 This provides an additional security feature so that no one can recall information stored in the web cache to access the unit.
-Sometimes I receive a "No longer logged in" message when I click any menu in CC-SG times each user session.
+Sometimes I receive a "No longer logged in" message when I click any menu in CC-SG, after leaving my workstation idle for a period of time.
+Why?
+CC-SG times each user session.
 If no activity happens for a pre-defined period of time, CC-SG logs the user out.
-The default is 30 minutes, but it can be
+The default is 30 minutes, but it can be reconfigured.
+It is recommended that users exit CC-SG when they finish a session.